 Help Completing an Application

-If you need help completing your SNAP application, you may contact Brooke Barone at NOEP (Nutrition Outreach Education Program).
-To contact Ms. Barone, call 716-244-7337 or toll free 877-686-9209.
-She also accepts both walk ins and appointments at:
+If you need help completing your SNAP application, you may contact the NOEP (Nutrition Outreach Education Program) by calling 716-244-7337 or toll free 877-686-9209.
+Walk ins and appointments are accepted at:

 560 W. Third St.